JasperHG90/MOOCs/coursera_data_dumps/README.md

 ### A note on my use of SQLite databases

-I convert all of the Coursera MySQL dumps to SQLite databases.
+I convert all of the Coursera MySQL dumps to SQLite databases and use these interchangeably.
 SQLite databases work in a similar way to MySQL databases.
-However, they are serverless and take a hit on security (among many other differences).
-So, why do it?

- 1. As mentioned previously, I work in a Vagrant virtual machine.
+However, they are serverless and take a hit on security (among other differences).
+As I previously mentioned, I work in a Vagrant box.
 This means that oftentimes, I need to re-populate my VM with data if something goes wrong.
-It's way simpler to copy SQLite files into the box as part of the standard VM population, since they are simply 'files' and can easily be copied.
+I find it's simples to copy SQLite files into the box as part of the standard VM population.
- 2. I find it infinitely simpler to connect to a SQLite database from within R/Python.
- 3. It is easy to switch between R and Python without having to use CSVs, TXTs etc.

 However, I have added a quick how-to on working with R & MySQL in the "/R_and_RMySQL" folder.
-You probably want to check this out if you're not planning on converting MySQL to SQLite databases.
-In most scripts, I query from SQLite databases.
-Though not very difficult, you will have to alter this code a bit if you want to query directly from a MySQL database.
+I also altered the [SQL quick access helper function](https://github.com/JasperHG90/MOOCs/blob/master/workflow/generic_helper_functions/helper_functions.R) to be able to query from both SQLite & MySQL databases.

 # Working with the MySQL coursera data dumps